stanford-ppl/Green-Marl/README.md

     %%%% The actual Green-Marl programs are located at $(top)/apps/srcs. cat Programs.mk

-    %%%% The follwing invokes gm_comp and generates c++ implementation (.cc, .h file)
+    %%%% The following invokes gm_comp and generates c++ implementation (.cc, .h file)
     %%%% out of Green-Marl programs (.gm file) make gen

-    %%%% Source codes are geneated in the following location.
+    %%%% Source codes are generated in the following location.
     %%%% Check if source codes are successfully generated. cd $(top)/apps/output_cpp/generated/